Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 No configured Delivery Controllers

-Valid Citrix VDA newer than 7.11 installed and matching the operating system (e.g. server VDA on server OS)
+Valid Citrix VDA newer than 7.11 installed and matching the operating system (for example server VDA on server OS)

 The personality.ini file must exist on the system drive (VDA is set to MCS provisioning)